VIDEO: Pa. metal band Tallah plays new album ‘Matriphagy’ inside horror attraction ‘Prison of the Dead’

 Emerging from Pennsylvania in 2018 and combining the percussive force of second-generation drummer Max Portnoy with the pure war-torn fury of vocalist and YouTube sensation Justin Bonitz, “nu-core” quartet Tallah formed with a singular and unifying mission.

-Intent on revamping the much-loved sound of popular nu metal sensations of the early 2000s, Tallah draw influence from the likes of Slipknot, Korn, and Linkin Park while simultaneously fusing it with a modernized hardcore edge, as displayed by current sensations Code Orange, Vein, Candy, and Fire from the Gods.
+Intent on revamping the much-loved sound of popular nu metal bands of the early 2000s, Tallah draw influence from the likes of Slipknot, Korn, and Linkin Park while simultaneously fusing it with a modernized hardcore edge, as displayed by current acts Code Orange, Vein, Candy, and Fire from the Gods.

 Having followed Bonitz’s popular YouTube channel for some time – which boasts “How to Scream (10 Different Techniques),” perhaps the most popular scream tutorial at approximately three million views – Portnoy approached him to join a new project with guitarist Derrick Scheider and bassist Andrew Cooper, both of whom Portnoy had formed previous relationships with in the Philadelphia music scene.